dannysaleeb/analogy/README.md

 The piece is in progress, but I have arranged some of the "me" movement (me.scd in analogy/youmelace/scd), which will later form part of a final "[you, me].lace" movement.
 I have tried to extend the concept of interleaving to the way that the material is distributed across two pianos, and also to the way the two musicians at each piano cross hands and become physically interleaved.

+Some audio extracts can be found in analogy/youmelace/audio; the current pdf score for workshop is "analogy/youmelace/Piano Ensemble Sketches 1.pdf"; and a short video of work in progress live [here](https://www.dropbox.com/s/wzur3x6dksiuysp/Improvising%20with%20ME_2023-01-31%20at%2017.02.38.mov?dl=0)

 ## everyone is covered in flowers (two tenor viols) - in analogy/viols

 I am using this short piece as an opportunity to experiment with incorporating the results of statistical analysis of existing music into the process of generating material for my own music, and in this case a simple Markov Chain.
 I hope this lays the foundation for more complex experiments that allow me to formalise analogy-making between existing music and new.